On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Embedding Einstein Four-Manifolds as Minimal Submanifolds

 The defining feature of an Einstein manifold is constant Ricci curvature, which is a strong constraint to place on a group of objects.
-Jensen discovered that in four dimensions, all locally homogeneous Einstein four-manifolds are locally symmetric, which imposes an even stronger constraint on the system.
+In 1969, Jensen discovered that all locally homogeneous Einstein four-manifolds are in fact locally symmetric.
+More recently, Derdzinski generalised this result, showing that if an Einstein four-manifold is self-dual, locally irreducible, and has non-zero scalar curvature, then it must also be locally symmetric (save for a short explicit list of exceptional Kahler-Einstein spaces).
+Thus the Einstein equation, when coupled with mild symmetry or chirality hypotheses, forces the manifold into an even narrower corner of the geometric menagerie.

+We will start by presenting Jensen's theorem as a warm-up, and then pave the way to the more general result.

 \begin{definition}[Locally Symmetric Space]

 A Riemannian manifold $ (M, g) $ is locally symmetric if its Riemann curvature tensor is parallel:

 \end{definition}